Elimination Chamber (2015): Storylines

 The event comprised eight matches, including one on the Kickoff pre-show, that resulted from scripted storylines.
 Results were predetermined by WWE's writers, while storylines were produced on WWE's weekly television shows, Raw and SmackDown.

 On May 17, an Elimination Chamber match for the vacant Intercontinental Championship was scheduled for the event.
 On the May 18 episode of Raw, R-Truth, Sheamus, King Barrett, Ryback, Dolph Ziggler, and Rusev were added to the match.
 On May 31, Rusev was declared unable to compete because of an injury sustained three nights prior on SmackDown.
 Rusev was replaced by Mark Henry.

 At Payback, The New Day (Big E and Kofi Kingston, accompanied by Xavier Woods) defeated Tyson Kidd and Cesaro to retain the WWE Tag Team Championship in a two out of three falls tag team match.
-Later in the event, The New Day were scheduled to defend the titles in a Tag team Elimination Chamber match at the event.
+Later in the event, The New Day were scheduled to defend the title in the first-ever tag team Elimination Chamber match at the event.
 On the May 18 episode of Raw, Kidd and Cesaro, Los Matadores (Diego and Fernando) (with El Torito), The Ascension (Konnor and Viktor), The Lucha Dragons (Kalisto and Sin Cara), and The Prime Time Players (Darren Young and Titus O'Neil) were revealed as challengers.

-Kevin Owens defeated John Cena in his debut match at this event.
+Kevin Owens, the reigning NXT Champion, defeated reigning WWE United States Champion, John Cena, in a non-title match at the event, which was Owens's WWE main roster debut match.